tobytwigger/tobytwigger.github.io/_projects/WhenIsBins.md

 ## Key Features

+The Python script was built from scratch, bringing what I've learned about scalable web platforms to hardware.

 {% include elements/carousel.html images=page.images.features id="features" %}

+A 3D printer helped to design a prototype case for the electronics.

 {% include elements/carousel.html images=page.images.bin_modules id="bin_modules" %}

+The raspberry pi also runs a node.js server, to allow the user to easily configure their bins without being limited by the inputs available through the hardware.

 {% include elements/carousel.html images=page.images.software id="software" %}